AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-size-reference.md

 ## Default {#section-43d129deba6a441da66a1fdb63d1c85c}

 `size=0,0`, the layer size is unconstrained.
 For image layers, the layer size is then determined based on the layer image size after any `crop=`, `scale=`, or `res=` operations have been applied.
-For text layers, if `size=` is not specified, the layer will be sized automatically to fit the rendered text.
+For text layers, if `size=` is not specified, the layer is sized automatically to fit the rendered text.

 Solid color layers require either a fully specified `size=`, a `mask=`, or `clipPath=`.